shortall/WebPlaylistToSpotify/Readme.md

 # To contribute to the app

 This repo is setup to use [verisonise](https://github.com/versionize/versionize).
 To bump the version automatically format your commit message accordingly.

+# Point of interest

+In terms of the code the part of this that might be useful reference for others is the example of the Spotify auth flow with PKCE from the command line